Stripe Payment

 $wpuf_stripe_css = apply_filters( 'wpuf_stripe_custom_css', $css );

-Now, the data in the CSS code are all dummy.
-You can alter them in order to match your theme.
+Now, the data in the CSS code is all dummy.
+You can alter them to match your theme.

 All you need to do is call the “wpuf_stripe_custom_css” function from your child theme or your functions.php file in order to apply this CSS code and design your stripe card.